 Monopolons II: The Proton and Hadrons

-The proton is a three-wavelength trefoil knot of continuous electromagnetic field.
-This paper derives the structure of the magnetic sector of matter from that single geometric fact.
+The proton is built from continuous electromagnetic field wound into a trefoil-like knot — the exact topology remains under active investigation.
+This paper derives the key properties of the magnetic sector of matter from that general structure.

-The three lobes of the trefoil are what experiments identify as "quarks".
-They are not separate particles — they are inseparable structural features of one continuous knot.
-Confinement is topological: you cannot extract a lobe from a trefoil without cutting the field.
+The three "quarks" are not separate particles — they are inseparable structural features of one continuous trefoil-like knot.
+Confinement is topological: you cannot extract a quark without cutting the field.
 Fractional charges arise because each lobe carries one-third of the total topological flux, and the specific values +2e/3 and −e/3 are uniquely determined by the constraint that the proton carries charge +e and the neutron carries charge 0.

 The mass gap is a counting constraint: the minimal stable closed-flux configuration requires three complete wavelengths.
 You cannot form a stable knot from fractional wavelengths.